PapersOfMathieuNls/clever-commit/combined.md

 In this paper, we propose an approach that adresses these challenges whithin the framework of ultra-large repositories at Ubisoft.

-Ubisoft, one of world's largest video game development companies, specializes in the design and implementation of high-budget video games.
+Ubisoft, one of the world's largest video game development companies, specializes in the design and implementation of high-budget video games.
 Such high-budget video games involve thousands of highly qualified personels from various fields (developers, artists, management, marketing, ...).
 To give the reader a grasp over the actual size of such software projects, the final product can contain millions of files and hundreds of thousands of commits.
-Furthermore, several high-budget games are under development at the same time by 8,000 developers scatered accross the locations on six continents.
+Furthermore, several high-budget games are under development at the same time by 8,000 developers scatered accross the 29 locations on six continents.

 Our approach named MISFIRE (MetrIcS and clone detection for Fault Interception and Removing in ultra-large rEpositories) leverages three decades of code history in a cross-projects manner with the aims to automatically detecte and propose faults correction before they reach the central software repository.
 More specifically, it uses a combination of well-known code metrics to build statistical models in order to prevent faults insertion.
 In addition to these metrics, we also use an in-house clone detector that extracts code blocks from incoming commits and compare them to those of known defect-introducing commits.
 Finally, using the fix used to fix past defects, we are able to provide a solution, in the form of a contextualized diff, to the developer that would remove the fault.
 A contextualized diff is a diff that is tempered with to match the current workspace of the developer in terms of variable types and names.

-This novel approach performs in the same ranges as state-of-the-art approaches such as Code Guru when it comes to defect introduction detection.
+This novel approach slightly outperforms state-of-the-art approaches such as Code Guru [@Rosen2015] when it comes to defect introduction detection.
 Indeed, we are able to detect defects introduction with a 71% precision and a 70% recall.
 In addition we ask in-house experts to manually evaluat the quality of the fix we propose to remove the faults from the current code submission.
 More than 62% of the analyzed proposed fixes were judged highly relevant and another 12% were classified as relevant.
 Overall, 74% of the proposed fixes help developers toward the craft of an actual fix.